mgoldcoin/mgold/waves-full-node/how-to-install-a-node/on-mac.md

 then all is ok, and you can move on to the next step!

 If you get an error check your installation and try to find a solution or a better tutorial online.

+**Note.** It's necessary to install Oracle JRE 8 with 64-bit version.

 # Download Waves package and configure the application